 One of the most powerful appetite suppressing foods you can eat on the keto diet is eggs.
 Eggs are a quick and easy way to kick-start your day, and they will help you stay fuller longer.

 A recent study showed that eating eggs for breakfast would stave off hunger pangs through the rest of the day.
 The research concerned two groups of women.
 One group ate eggs for breakfast, and the other had a breakfast of bagels and cream cheese.
 The calorie count for both breakfasts was the same.
 The subjects kept track of what they ate the rest of the day and answered questions about their levels of hunger and satisfaction throughout the day.
 The results showed that the women who ate the eggs for breakfast felt more satisfied throughout the entire day.
 They ate less at each meal than the women who were in the bagel group.

 How Does It Work?

-Along with fat and protein, there are many other foods that offer a feeling of satiation.
+Along with fat and protein, many other foods offer a feeling of satiation.
 Vegetables (which many of us don’t get enough of) like broccoli and cauliflower, also have appetite-suppressing effects.
-These vegetables are very bulky (and contain good amounts of fiber) making your stomach feel full.
+These vegetables are very bulky (and contain reasonable amounts of fiber), making your stomach feel full.
 When your stomach feels full, it will create a chemical response in your body that notifies the brain that it’s time to stop eating.
 You can achieve the same results with water and psyllium husk fiber.
 Both broccoli and cauliflower provide bulk in your diet and are essential vegetables on the keto diet.

-When you fuel your body on carbohydrates you feel full at first but a few hours later your blood sugar crashes, and you are hungry again.
-This is a viscous cycle that continues on day after day and each year you find yourself fatter than you were the year before.
+When you fuel your body using carbohydrates you feel full at first, but a few hours later, your blood sugar crashes, and you are hungry again.
+This is a vicious cycle that continues on day after day, and each year you find yourself fatter than you were the year before.